devkarim/discord-clone/README.md

 ## Overview

-A discord clone.
-This web application is a clone of Discord so this is **not intended** for commercial use.
+This application is a clone of Discord so this is **not intended** for commercial use.
+This monorepo consists of two apps, web and backend.

 Visit the website from [here](https://discord-clone.karimwael.com).